rog2054/rnt/README.md

 ## Features

-* Define once, run-many approach to configuration of RNT
+* Define once, run-many approach to reduce overall effort
 * Only requires read-only SSH access (using a read-only account is strongly recommended)
-* Any passwords stored in the RNT database are encrypted
+* Passwords stored in the RNT database are encrypted as standard
 * The RNT Database (app configuration and test results) is a single file which can be easily backed up by copy/paste - no SQL knowledge or tools are required
-* Multi-threaded concurrent SSH sessions
+* Multi-threaded concurrent SSH sessions for awesome performance
-* View a simple Pass/Fail AND the actual cli output that was taken during the test execution
+* View a simple Pass/Fail AND the actual cli output that was taken during the test execution - so your technical team can still give a technical opinion on what is happening on your network, just now they can do it faster!
 * Simple-mode comparison of previous test outcomes (by Pass/Fail results)
-* Exact-mode comparison of prevoius test outcomes (by actual cli output)
+* Exact-mode comparison of previous test outcomes (by Actual CLI output)
-* Easy web-interface, ideal for your network engineers who love a Cisco device but who are not programmers!
+* Easy web-interface, ideal for your network engineers who love a Cisco device but who are not programmers...

 ***